 There is only one passing mention of 20mph speed limits, despite the county's focus on that elsewhere.
 20mph speed limits within the ring-road, along with a commitment to enforcement (ideally by average speed cameras) should be part of the package of measures in the Plan.

 Oxford's ring-road is a major barrier to active travel connectivity both to its outer suburbs and settlements (Risinghurst, Barton, Barton Park, Kennington) and planned housing (Bayswater, PR6a, etc.) and to areas further afield (Begbroke, Kidlington, etc).
 It is disappointing to see nothing in the Travel Plan about addressing this.
 Dropping the speed limit on the 70mph sections of the ring-road to 50mph will make no difference.
-Dropping some stretches to 30mph might help, but the only way to genuinely enable walking and cycling here is to provide grade-separated crossings.
+Dropping some stretches to 40mph or better 30mph would help, but the only way to genuinely enable walking and cycling here is to provide grade-separated crossings.

 While funding constraints may make this impossible in the short-term, this should still be in the Travel Plan as a goal.
 The county should commit to requiring new developments to provide grade-separated crossings of the ring-road and other trunk routes, and to seeking funding for grade-separated links to existing housing (and for upgrades of sub-standard underpasses or bridges).